yzx220/TCM-RAG/README.md

 # TCM-RAG Project Introduction

 ## Project Overview
-This project is a comprehensive framework for Traditional Chinese Medicine (TCM) knowledge retrieval and generation, featuring multiple components for model fine-tuning and application.
+The project is a comprehensive framework for Traditional Chinese Medicine (TCM) knowledge retrieval and generation with multiple components including model fine-tuning and application.

 ## Usage Guide